 Procedures and Policies

-If an instructor suspects academic dishonesty, the instructor should contact the Director of Graduate Studies and the Manager of Academic Affairs.
-The Manager of Academic Affairs will then contact the student and meet with him or her to discuss the incident.
+If an instructor suspects academic dishonesty, the instructor should contact the Director of Graduate Studies and the Director of Academic and Student Affairs.
+The Director of Academic and Student Affairs will then contact the student and meet with him or her to discuss the incident.